 As representatives of the Dean, the Junior Deans will report to the Dean matters for possible further action.
-Typical tasks undertaken by the Junior Deans are ensuring that functions end on time, dispersing crowds when the bar is being closed and enforcing reasonable behaviour regarding noise within the College and Frewin.
+Typical tasks undertaken by the Junior Deans are ensuring that functions end on time and enforcing reasonable behaviour regarding noise within the College, Frewin and the other College sites.
+Junior Members are expected to cooperate fully with the Junior Deans regarding Decanal matters.